rcook/beginning-practical-haskell/part02.md

 # Anonymous functions and lambda abstraction

 Functions are so important in Haskell that we get to refer to them by name or with no name at all.
 They also get their own letter of the Greek alphabet: lambda, so-called because of [the lambda calculus][lambdacalculus].
-Lambda calculus is a universal model of computation equivalent in power to the Turing machine.
+Lambda calculus is a universal model of computation, equivalent in power to the Turing machine.
 It's based on function abstraction and function application and this is the bare minimum you need to know to get started with Haskell.

 Consider the named (mathematical) function $\operatorname{square\_sum}$: